eaglerayp/phantomjs-facebook-social-graph/README.md

 Reference a 2014 paper:[Design of a Crawler for Online Social Networks Analysis] (http://www.wseas.org/multimedia/journals/communications/2014/a165704-469.pdf)

 ###basic algorithm
+				initialization();
 				login to facebook;
 				crawl();
 				exit program;

 				function crawl() {
 					if queue of unvisited nodes is empty then stop crawling
 		            end if
 					pop the first node in the queue load the user profile page
 					if friends pagelet exists then
 						get number of friends
 						estimate time needed to load the full friend list
 						//by phantomjs' headless browser using height
 					 	wait time estimated
-					extractFriends();
+					 	get relation links
+					 	if bfsdepth < depthlimit then
+							push userid to queue
 						end if
 						crawl();
+					end if
 				}